fochoac/devops-demo/README.md

 terraform plan # generate a review of the plan to execute in google cloud terraform apply -auto-approve # Apply the plan in Google Cloud
 ```
-For execute the generation of API Gateway:
+For execute the generation of API Gateway, you must provide a OpenApi specification, for this actions, you can donwnload the spec:

 ```bash
 cd IaC/gke/deployment/api-gateway